dng-nguyn/auto-revanced-linux/README.md

 [ReVanced](https://github.com/revanced) For making all of this possible

 [apkmirror-downloader](https://github.com/tanishqmanuja/apkmirror-downloader) For providing a way to download apks with a specified version straight from apkmirror

+##To do:
+Support for Termux (why? more like why not)
+Implement fail safes or error exiting instead of executing everything